react-navigation/react-navigation.github.io/versioned_docs/version-7.x/shared-element-transitions.md

 - You are using [`@react-navigation/native-stack`](native-stack-navigator.md).
 The Shared Element Transitions feature isn't supported in JS-based [`@react-navigation/stack`](stack-navigator.md).
 - You have [`react-native-reanimated`](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/getting-started) **v3.0.0 or higher** installed and configured.
+- You are using the old React Native architecture.
+The current implementation does not support the new architecture (Fabric).

 ## Minimal example